You do have a business card, don’t you? One that makes it clear you are a writer?

 - Properly done, business cards quickly state not only who you are but what you do – write (or edit, or take photos, or whatever combination of skills you want to market).

 - Business cards provide an opportunity for additional communication.
-When people take my card (the front and back are right here) and look at it, they usually either ask me more about my writing and ghostwriting or comment on the image.
+When people take my card (the front and back are shown at the top of this article) and look at it, they usually either ask me more about my writing and ghostwriting or comment on the image.

 - Cards let people find you again – both professionally and socially.